-PURPOSE of the accentication of the provide a first second s
+PURPOSE of the accession of the state of the

 As a recommended practice of AACE International, the Cost Estimate Classification System provides guidelines for applying the general principles of estimate classification to asset project cost estimates.
 Asset project cost estimates typically involve estimates for capital investment, and exclude operating and life-cycle evaluations.
 The Cost Estimate Classification System maps the phases and stages of asset cost estimating together with a generic maturity and quality matrix that can be applied across a wide variety of industries.